 - Introduction to Data Structures for Interviews - FrontendMasters by Bianca Gandolfo (5hrs)

 - Interviewing for Front-end Engineers - FrontendMasters by Jem Young (3hrs)

 - Implemented many changes to customize it to my liking, deviated from template

-- Installed Algolia’s Search
+- Installed Algolia’s Search on my blog

 - Gatsby Portfolio Experiment (React and Gatsby)

 - Not Codenames - Online board game (React, Firebase)